inbravo/java-to-scala/first-milestone/hello-world.md

 * With `readLine`method you can pass string before input: `val name = scala.io.StdIn.readLine("Your name: ")`

-* These methods assume that the next input line contains a single number, without leading or trailing whitespace.
-Otherwise, a NumberFormatException occurs
+* These methods assume, next input line as a single number, without leading or trailing whitespace, else NumberFormatException occurs